Sarosh-Majeed/assignment-1/CC-Assignment 1/README.md

 ### **3. Screenshot or Output of `git remote -v` (Showing Both Remotes)**

-In this task, I had to **connect my Gitea repository with GitHub** and mirror the same README file there.
+In this task, I had to **connect my Gitea repository with GitHub** to make both repositories synchronized.
-I used the same project that I created in Task 1, and then made a new repository on GitHub named **Assignment 1**.
+I used the same project from Task 1 and created a new repository on GitHub named **Assignment 1**.

-After that, I connected both repositories together so that my work on Gitea could also be seen on GitHub.
+Then, I added both **Gitea** and **GitHub** as remote repositories.
-When I uploaded (pushed) the README.md file, it appeared on GitHub successfully.
+When I pushed my README.md file, it was visible on both platforms successfully.

-This proved that both my **Gitea and GitHub repositories were connected properly**.
+This proved that both remotes were connected properly and working fine.

 📸 **Screenshot of GitHub:**
 ![GitHub Codespace / Output](https://github.com/Sarosh-Majeed/cc-SaroshMajeed-2023-BSE-059/blob/main/CC-Assignment%201/screenshots/github.png?raw=true)

 📸 **Screenshot of Git Remote Output:**
-The output shows both **“gitea”** and **“github”** are connected as remotes.
+It shows both remotes — “**gitea**” and “**github**” — connected successfully.
 ![Git Remote](https://github.com/Sarosh-Majeed/cc-SaroshMajeed-2023-BSE-059/blob/main/CC-Assignment%201/screenshots/3.github-remote-added.png?raw=true)

 ---

 ### **4. GitHub Pages Link to My CV / Portfolio Website**

-In this task, I made my **personal CV / portfolio website** using **GitHub Pages**.
+In this task, I created my **personal CV / portfolio website** using **GitHub Pages**.
-First, I created a new repository named `<myusername>.github.io` (for example: **sarosh-majeed.github.io**).
+First, I made a new repository named `<username>.github.io` (for example, **sarosh-majeed.github.io**).

-This type of repository is used by GitHub to host websites for free.
+This type of repository is used by GitHub to host free websites.

-Then I created the following files:
+Then, I created the following files:

-* **index.html** → for the structure and content of my website
+* **index.html** → for writing the website content and structure.
-* **style.css** → for the design, layout, and colors
+* **style.css** → for designing and styling the webpage.

-I wrote my personal information, education, and skills inside the HTML file, and styled it with CSS to make it look attractive.
+I added my personal details, education, and skills in the HTML file and used CSS to make it look nice and professional.
-After uploading all files, GitHub automatically published the website live.
+After committing and pushing all files, GitHub automatically hosted my site live.

 🔗 **Live Website Link:**
 [My Portfolio / CV Website](https://sarosh-majeed.github.io/)